dozylynx/meta-argo/README.md

 OpenEmbedded layer meta and recipes are included in this repository to enable building this software into deployable images.

--- Christopher Clark, December 2018 (updated January 2019).
+-- Christopher Clark, December 2018
+- updated January 2019
+- updated September 2023

 ## Build instructions

 ### Build environment

-I recommend use a machine with a version of Debian that OpenEmbedded are happy with.
-I used 8.2 but there will be others that are OK.
-Note that OE doesn't seem to like recent versions of Ubuntu, so don't do that -- check your OS is ok before you start with this.
+I recommend using a machine with a linux distribution that OpenEmbedded are happy with.
+Devuan is close enough.

 ### Obtain source material

 ```
-export BRANCH="rocko"
+export BRANCH="nanbield"

 git clone git://git.yoctoproject.com/poky
 cd poky